 - Dynamic demand requires unlimited scalability

-Observability requires a unified telemetry database
+Observability requires a unified telemetry platform

 Real-time investigation requires both speed and flexibility